coltonphass/Combat-Simulator/README.md

 # Menu Driven Combat Simulator

-Fighting Simulator is a simple, menu-driven combat game written in C++.
+Menu Driven Combat Simulator is a simple, menu-driven combat game written in C++.
 The player engages in turn-based combat against an enemy, with options to attack or heal.
 Random number generation determines the outcomes of actions.

 ## Features